Coffee House Stereotyping

 Bizarre Pricing

 Have you ever been to a place that charged more for a straight espresso than a latte?
 It’s rare, but it happens.
-What about a place that has a considerable price difference between hot and iced beverages?
+What about a place with a considerable price difference between hot and iced beverages?
 Does the menu show a lack of pricing logic?
-All drink prices should follow a general pattern, when they deviate too much, it is a sign that someone may not know a cappuccino from a Yoohoo.
+All drink prices should follow a general pattern; when they deviate too much, it is a sign that someone may not know a cappuccino from a Yoohoo.
 Cafe owners should know the industry very well.
-When somebody ignores the industry and prices menu items in an illogical way they may be ignoring the standard for making the drinks as well.
+When somebody ignores the industry and prices menu items illogically, they may also ignore the standard for making the drinks.

 The Mall

-Although there are exceptions to every rule, coffee places in shopping malls will almost always be less than par.
-A captive and non-sophisticated coffee drinker is the least demanding consumer and these businesses respond accordingly.
-I still remember a certain large mall coffee chain selling left over Christmas blend coffee for 50% off in June.
+Although there are exceptions to every rule, coffee places in shopping malls will almost always be subpar.
+A captive and non-sophisticated coffee drinker is the least demanding consumer, and these businesses respond accordingly.
+I still remember a certain large mall coffee chain selling leftover Christmas blend coffee for 50% off in June.
 If you need a jolt the next time you’re stuck in the mall, go to GNC and buy some diet pills.

 Eyeing the Equipment

-In the great effort to get rich serving espresso a few tight-fisted cafe owners out there decide to go cheap when it comes to buying equipment.
-There is a difference between buying equipment for the coffee shop and for the home, yet some places don’t grasp that concept.
+In the great effort to get rich by serving espresso, a few tight-fisted cafe owners decide to go cheap when buying equipment.
+There is a difference between buying equipment for the coffee shop and home, yet some places don’t grasp that concept.
 I’ve seen cafes that use $12 drip coffee pots and $50 espresso machines.
 That may be OK for the homeless shelter, but I’ll be damned if I’m going to pay money for one of those drinks.

 Going the Distance

 This method is directed at those swanky coffeehouses that have lots of space.
-In fact, they have so much space that they spread the drink operation to great lengths.
+They have so much space that they spread the drink operation to great lengths.
 By lengths, I mean physical distance.
-You order at the register and somehow your drink gets delivered to a barista 50 yards away.
+You order at the register, and somehow, your drink gets delivered to a barista 50 yards away.
 A simple order turns into the childhood game “Telephone”.
 Remember that game?
-It’s where one person whispers a story and it gets passed around.
-By the time the last person hears the story, the message is all mangled.
+It’s where one person whispers a story, and it gets passed around.
+When the last person hears the story, the message is all mangled.
 The same principle applies here.
-Your “double short soy latte” somehow becomes a “frozen mocha with spoiled milk.”
+Your “double short soy latte” becomes a “frozen mocha with spoiled milk.”

-To sum up, the further the distance between the place or order and the place or drink pickup, the greater chance for errors to be made on the drink.
+To sum up, the further the distance between the place or order and the place or drink pickup, the greater the chance of errors in the drink.
 Proceed with caution and stay away if the cafe is busy.

 Cleanliness

-If a cafe can’t keep the shop clean and looking good, then they probably can’t keep their coffee equipment cleaned and well maintained.
+If a cafe can’t keep the shop clean and looking good, then it probably can’t keep its coffee equipment clean and well-maintained.
 A clean shop will probably have better coffee.
 Enough said.

 Smoking Policy

-The cigar smoke hung in the air and surrounded his beans.
-Within weeks of opening, his best Kona tasted stale and lifeless.
-The shop went out of business rather quickly.
-Granted this is an exaggerated case, but the concept is the same.
+Cigar smoke hung in the air and surrounded his beans.
+Within weeks of opening, his best Kona tasted stale and lifeless, and the shop went out of business rather quickly.
+Granted, this is an exaggerated case, but the concept is the same.
 The more a coffee shop does to protect the bean, the more likely the drinks will be good.
 Black coffee and black lung do not mix.

 What Gets Top Billing?

-When you first look into a coffee shop, what is the first thing you see?
+What is the first thing you see when you first look into a coffee shop?
 Is it ice cream, pretzels, flavored coffee, juices, regular coffee, or an espresso-based drink?
 Nine times out of ten, whatever is most prominently displayed is what they do best.
-When gourmet coffee or espresso starts looking like a side dish, start looking for the door.
+When gourmet coffee or espresso looks like a side dish, look for the door.

 Summary

-Trying to find a great coffeehouse in your neighborhood or while on vacation is always exciting.
-It’s the coffee drinker’s sense of adventure that propels us to seek out great new blends of coffee or well-made lattes.
-Unfortunately, there are many poorly run cafes that have turned this glorious adventure into the equivalent of navigating a minefield.
-Keep your wits and learn to develop your own cafe stereotyping skills to protect you on your journeys.
+Finding a great coffeehouse in your neighborhood or while on vacation is always exciting.
+Coffee drinkers’ sense of adventure propels them to seek out great new blends of coffee or well-made lattes.
+Unfortunately, many poorly run cafes have turned this glorious adventure into the equivalent of navigating a minefield.
+Keep your wits and learn to develop your cafe stereotyping skills to protect you on your journeys.
 Good luck!